duarteocarmo/duarteocarmo.com/content/posts/17-work-from-home.md

 Email allows you to minimize interruptions, and communicate when you want to, not when others want to.

-So close Slack, close Whatsapp, close Messenger, set your phone to Do not Disturb, and check your email 3 times a day.
+So close Slack, close WhatsApp, close Messenger, set your phone to Do not Disturb, and check your email 3 times a day.

 *Reading recommendation on the topic: ["It Doesn't Have to Be Crazy at Work"](https://www.goodreads.com/book/show/38900866-it-doesn-t-have-to-be-crazy-at-work)*